coq/platform/opam/ReadMe.md

-# Coq Platform Opam patch repositories
+# Coq Platform opam patch repositories

 This folder contains opam patches for the Coq Platform.
 The sub folder are intended for patches for the following three opam repositories: